IFKabir/CPPX/README.md

     └── cppx.h
 ```

-### ->Run
+### Run

-1) To compile and link with the shared library `lib-cppx.so` located in the current directory, run:
+1. Copy both `lib-cppx.so` and `header.h` into the same directory as your `yourFile.cpp`.

+2. Include `header.h` file in your cpp file using `#include "header.h"`.

+3. With your file named yourFile.cpp run the following command making sure that `lib-cppx.so` is in the same directory as the executable when you run it.

 ```bash
 g++ -std=c++17 yourFile.cpp \
     ./lib-cppx.so \
     -Wl,-rpath=. \
     -o app
 ```
-Make sure that `lib-cppx.so` is in the same directory as the executable when you run it.

-2) Run the generated executable
+2. Run the generated executable

 ```bash
 ./app
 ```

-### ->Functions available

-- The authoritative list of implemented functions is declared in include/cppx.h; review this header to know exactly what the library exposes in each release.

-### ->Notes

-- The library currently targets Linux-only environments with GNU toolchain assumptions for compilation and linking behavior.

-- If not installing system-wide, embedding an rpath during linking avoids reliance on environment variables at runtime for shared library discovery.

-- You can find the implementations of the functions in the /src folder.
+## Usage

+- See the text file in the include directory for a list of available functions and usage examples.